Frequently asked questions about BENLYSTA

 You should know that BENLYSTA can cause serious side effects.
 Some of these side effects may cause death.
 It is not known if BENLYSTA causes these serious side effects.

-Tell your healthcare professional right away if you have any of the symptoms listed below while receiving BENLYSTA.
+Tell your healthcare provider right away if you have any of the symptoms listed below while receiving BENLYSTA.

-Infections: Symptoms can include fever, chills, pain or burning with urination, urinating often, bloody diarrhea, and coughing up mucus.
+Infections: Symptoms can include fever, chills, pain or burning with urination, urinating often, coughing up mucus, or skin or sores that are warm, red or painful.

-Heart problems: Symptoms can include chest discomfort or pain, shortness of breath, cold sweats, nausea, dizziness, and discomfort in other areas of the upper body.
+Heart problems: Symptoms can include chest discomfort or pain, shortness of breath, cold sweats, nausea, dizziness, or discomfort in other areas of the upper body.

-Mental health problems and suicide: Symptoms can include thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety, new or worse depression, acting on dangerous impulses, other unusual changes in your behavior or mood, and thoughts of hurting yourself or others.
+Mental health problems and suicide: Symptoms can include thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety or depression, acting on dangerous impulses, other unusual changes in your behavior or mood, and thoughts of hurting yourself or others.

 The most common side effects of BENLYSTA include: